mmingay2/deep_learning/README.md

-# deep_learning

-Deep Learning Development
+# Deep Learning

 ---

-## This folder includes code for utilizing LSTM to make predictions for stock data and cryptocurrency data
+### This folder includes code for utilizing LSTM to make predictions for stock data and cryptocurrency data

 [Learn More about LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)